 I went back to business school with a focus on the fixed-income markets.
 After reading Peter Bernstein’s Against the Gods, I was instantly hooked by the measurement and management of risk as described in historical detail in Bernstein’s book.

 I knew then that I was interested specifically in investment management rather than working in the transactional environment of an investment bank.

 At business school, I studied financial engineering with the intent of gaining insight into risk management and portfolio management.
-I enjoy macroeconomics and long-term approaches, so this is a more macro- rather than micro-level view of the financial markets.
+I enjoy macroeconomics and long-term approaches, so this is a more macro- rather than a micro-level view of the financial markets.

 Desirable Traits to Be Successful in This Career